Our team

 K. Jennifer Bedford

-K. Jennifer Bedford is a Professor and Research Coordinator in the Faculty of Media, Art, and Design.
-As a lens-based creator, her research interests span concepts of storytelling while examining ideas about the archive, nostalgia, and memory.
-Jennifer has a passion for learning and teaching and believes in the power of community building both at the school and in the greater Durham Region.
-She is the past co-chair of the Academic Council at Durham College and is actively involved in applied research projects with the Social Impact Hub.
-Over the past 8 years Jennifer has contributed to multiple work integrated learning (WIL) projects with her students and participated in international education exchanges with students in Africa and Central America.
-In 2022, Jennifer was a co-collaborator focusing on knowledge translation in a funded Social Sciences and Humanities Research Council of Canada (SSHRC) Connection grant project entitled, Social innovation in applied research: Mobilizing knowledge and co-designing a path forward.
+K. Jennifer Bedford (M.A, B.A.
+Hons) is a Professor and Research Coordinator and coordinates the Film and Motion Design: Media Fundamentals program in the Faculty of Media, Art, and Design (MAD).
+As a lens-based creator, her research interests span storytelling concepts while examining ideas about the archive, nostalgia, and memory.
+She believes in the power of community building on campus and beyond by working as a faculty advisor with Enactus DC, FastStart and worldwide through her work with students in Indigenous communities in Guatemala through the Faculty-Led Classroom Abroad program in the faculty of MAD.
+Over the past ten years, Jennifer has contributed to multiple work-integrated learning (WIL) projects with her students and participated in international education exchanges with students in Africa and Central America.
+She is actively involved in applied research projects with the Social Impact Hub.
+In 2022, Jennifer was a collaborator focusing on knowledge translation in a funded Social Sciences and Humanities Research Council of Canada (SSHRC) Connection grant project, Social Innovation in Applied Research: Mobilizing Knowledge and Co-designing a Path Forward as well as a collaborator in producing knowledge mobilization pieces for a project entitled: Community-Based Exercise Intervention for Forensic Patients: Barriers and Impacts on Physical and Mental Health.

 Amanda Cappon